-Human communities across the globe have been working with nature for millennia to buffer the impacts of environmental change.
-We must learn from them, and ensure that their knowledge informs policy and practice around the world.
-On this page you will find some real-life examples from across the world of how working with nature is helping local people deal with the impacts of climate change, as well as improving ecosystem health and storing carbon.
+Human communities have been working with nature for millennia to buffer the impacts of environmental change.
+We must learn from them and ensure that their knowledge informs policy and practice around the world.
+On this page you will find some real-life examples of when working with nature is helping local people deal with the impacts of climate change, as well as improving ecosystem health and storing carbon.
 For a wider selection of best-practice case studies, please visit our interactive global map of nature-based solutions.

 Coastal ecosystems such as coral and shellfish reefs, seagrass meadows, mangrove forests and salt marshes act as physical barriers to waves, reducing the impact they have on the shore.
 In this way they can reduce coastal flooding and erosion; it’s estimated that 35% of people that are exposed to coastal floods benefits from nature-based storm surge mitigation.
 They also support biodiversity and fisheries, and sequester lots of carbon.
 Read more.